abhin1998/Hand_Pose_Estimation_Using_Convolutional_Pose_Machine/README.md

 # Hand_Pose_Estimation_Using_Convolutional_Pose_Machine
 ## OverView
-Hand pose estimation is the task of finding the joints of the hand from an image or set of video frames.Hand pose estimation Determine 3D locations of hand joints.
+Hand pose estimation is the task of finding the joints of the hand from an image or set of video frames.Hand pose estimation<br/>
+Determine 3D locations of hand joints.<br/>
 Pose estimation refers to computer vision techniques that detect human figures in images and video.

 ## Dependencies